Jury rejects death sentence for Parkland school shooter in all 17 murders

 Prosecutors rejected the offer, refusing to allow the defendant to choose his own fate.

 Over the course of four years, the public learned how many times Cruz was identified as a safety threat, and how little was done to address it.
-The Broward Sheriff’s Office, FBI and Broward schools were among those in a position to intervene — who failed.
+The Broward Sheriff’s Office, Federal Bureau of Investigation, and Broward schools were among those in a position to intervene — and failed.

+“Had one person done their job at the school district, had one person done their job at BSO, I might not be standing here today,” said Ryan Petty, whose daughter Alaina, 14, was slain.
+His activism after the shooting led the governor to appoint him to the Florida Board of Education.

 Reached after the verdict, he said he wasn’t invested in that outcome.